The Wave - Arizona

 Exception: Permits are issued 7 days a week from mid-March until mid-November.
 However, from mid-November through mid-March, they are issued Monday-Friday only.
 That's why during this period each Friday 30 permits for 3 days are issued instead of 10 for one day.

-Numbers: Example from a 'slower' month in 2017: In early March 204 people showed up on a Friday for 30 spots.
+Numbers: Example from a 'slower' month: In early March 204 people showed up on a Friday for 30 spots.
 In late February 164 were competing for 30 spots.
 A lot more show up between spring and fall.

 TIP: If unsuccessful, you can enter the lottery again as often as you like, to increase your chances.
 Plan 2-3 days.
 In winter include a Friday as well: 30 spots, but usually not 3 times as much applicants.
 If you don't win on a certain day, plan other activities like Antelope Canyon or call a tour operator.